dmd-program/dmd-100-sp18/projects/open_design/discover-systems-research.md

 ## Instructions

-1. Conduct desktop and field research of toy kits and models.
-Investigate websites that sell toys and visit physical toy and hobby stores.
+1. Conduct desktop and field research of modular design.
+Investigate websites and physical stores that sell parts for modular objects and systems.
 2. Produce the presentation according to the presentation requirements and export it to PDF format.

 ## Post work to the Studio